Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Sam.md

 transport management company

 Overview/EcoSystem:
 	subscription based, usage based and onetime fee pricing models
 	5 different companies under single umbrella
 	3 different billing systems Transwide is live=BillingPlatform (Bruno), Inet = Netsuite billing, OpenBravo = current billing system
 	Open Bravo former ERP currently use/ current billing system
 	SalesForce = using connector

 Volume:
 	2k invoices per month, 8400 charges
-1.5 fte on the billing team
+	1.5 FTE on the billing team
-5-10% of the invoices are credited
+	5-10% of the invoices are credited majority cancelation
-majority cancelation
 	2043 credit memos were created last year
 	refunds are not common
 	credit automation already built = file upload
 	rate = default rate on the product or list price
 	price = contracted rate

 Points of Pain:
 1. onboarding new customers contract automation
 2. avoid manual work

 Data Masters:
 	accounts = salesforce
 	subscriptions = salesforce
 	contracts = salesforce in the form of opportunity and subscriptions, custom objects to store the contract after it is created in BP
 	products = salesforce
 	invoices/credits = billingplatform
 	payments/GL = netsuite
 	usage = wtn

 OpenBravo:
 	Prices/Discounts are maintained
 	Contracts are maintained in open bravo and synced to SFDC

 Payment Status = information only used for reporting
 Manual Invoice = additional charges/fixed fees or overage, these will come in the form of usage and uploaded into BP